ddhartma/Practical-Statistics/README.md

 - Open notebook under ```notebooks/What is the impact of sample size.ipynb```

 ## How do Confidence Intervals and Hypothesis Testing compare? <a name="compete_conf_int_hypo"></a>
-- A two-sided hypothesis test (that is a test involving a ≠ in the alternative) is the same in terms of the conclusions made as a confidence interval as long as:
+- In terms of the conclusions a two-sided hypothesis test (that is a test involving a ≠ in the alternative) is the same as a confidence interval as long as:

     1 − CI = α

-- For example, a 95% confidence interval will draw the same conclusions as a hypothesis test with a type I error rate of 0.05 in terms of which hypothesis to choose, because:
+- For example, a 95% confidence interval will draw the same conclusions as a hypothesis test with a type I error rate of 0.05, because:

     1 − 0.95 = 0.05